LexiFi/dead_code_analyzer/docs/exported_values/EXPORTED_VALUES.md

 The compiler does not report any unused value.

-The analyzer now detects that `Original.used_by_requirement` is unused.
+The analyzer reports `Original.used_by_requirement` as unused.
 Indeed, by removing `used_by_requirement` from the signature of `Alias_with_sig` we removed the requirement for `Original` to provide it.
 This value can be removed from `Orignal`, and neither the compiler nor the analyzer will report unused